On this page

 AFMA officers participate in coordinated patrols and joint exercises with its near neighbours in Indonesia.
 These operations are designed to share training and research expertise, boosting maritime security cooperation in the vicinity of our shared maritime boundaries.

-A bilateral arrangement between Australia and Indonesia provides the framework for fisheries and marine cooperation, including facilitating information exchange to deter illegal fishing.
+bilateral arrangement between Australia and Indonesia provides the framework for fisheries and marine cooperation, including facilitating information exchange to deter illegal fishing.
 Under the agreement, Indonesian traditional fishers, using traditional fishing methods only, are permitted to operate in an area of Australian waters in the Timor Sea, known as the MoU box.

-Read more about traditional Indonesian fishing in the MoU Box.
+Read more about traditional Indonesian fishing in the MoU Box

 Preventing and deterring IUU fishing in the Southern Ocean